alanwutang11/Hash-Table-DS/README.md

 Source code for this project was provided.

-The files I completed on my own are:
+### The files I completed on my own are:
 -HashTable.c and Vector.c
 -Makefile
+-TestHash.cpp and TestVector.cpp

+## Some Notes:
+To handle collisions, Cuckoo Hashing was used.